supergreenlab/supergreenBox/README.md

 ![Box cut](assets/box-cut.png?raw=true "Box cut")
 *the pics above are not the final version*

-supergreenBox is a grow box designed to maximize g/w using a vertical scrog technique.
+SuperGreenBox is a grow box designed to maximize g/w using a vertical scrog technique.
 In order to facilitate the plant care, the box has 4 doors maintained in place using magnets.
 The box is built on wheels, has 2 inlets for standrd 80mm fans, an outlet for standard 120mm blower and mounts for leds and scrog.

 The box is built using standard 6mm and 3mm MDF cut using a laser cutter, some 3D printed parts (about 1h print/box), and various parts easily orderable on amazon, aliexpress ect..
 The assembly is made using mostly M4 threaded metal screws and nuts.